LEFapps/mani-pona/README.md

 - The user can initialise a ledger (this happens in the final step of the registration process, a user can not have an account without also having a ledger)
 - The user can request that their ledger is blocked by an application admin
 - The user can see the balance of their ledger
+- The user can see predictions of their future balance, as it relates to demurrage and GI
 - The user can add mani to their ledger using a different form of currency (e.g. euros) using Stripe
 - The user can see ledger-related information, such as the timestamp of the latest change and the demurrage applicable to their ledger in percentage.
 - The ledger can receive a GI if applicable
 - The demurrage is automatically performed on a ledger at the correct time (see 'Key terms')

 ### Transactions
 - The user can initialise a transaction and sign it using the QR code system
 - The user can scan an initialized transaction and sign it using the QR code system
 - The user can add a message to a transaction before signing it
 - The user can see a history of all transactions on their ledger
+- The user and admin can export a ledger's transaction history
 - The user or an admin can cancel a pending transaction

 ### Admin
-- The admin can set the system's parameters
+- The admin can view the system's parameters
 - The admin can see relevant user information
 - The admin can block a user's access to their ledger
 - The admin can export a ledger's transaction history